 A former Brookings Institution economist has been named director of a public policy research center at the University of Illinois at Chicago.

 July 3, 2012No Link Found Between Asthma Drugs, Suicide Attempts

-Medications commonly used to control asthma flare-ups are linked to an increased risk of potentially dangerous heart arrhythmias in young asthma patients, according to new research at the University of Illinois at Chicago College of Pharmacy.
+Treating asthma with leukotriene-modifying agents does not pose an increased risk of suicide in children, according to new research at the University of Illinois at Chicago College of Pharmacy.

 July 3, 2012Public housing

 “From the perspective of what a public housing agency is supposed to do, its primary mission is to provide public housing.”

 Happy Fourth of July!

 July 2, 2012Writing Workshop for Young Black Males Spawns National Curricula